What is the average cost of renters insurance in Missouri?

 Do I need renters insurance in Missouri?

-Renters insurance isn’t required by law, but your landlord may require you to purchase a policy as part of your lease agreement.
+You do not legally require renters insurance, but your landlord may require you to carry a policy as part of your lease agreement.

 How much renters insurance do I need in Missouri?